karpanai/karpanai-web/data/blog/2006/06/08/its-a-constellation-out-there.md

 >
 > “Their son could be the Ex Star.
 Their daughter the Ex Vamp.
 Or VampEx.
 Finally an algorithm I get. ”
 >
 > “Eh, maybe.
-I shouldn’t forget Tarun – who claims that his proudest achievement is his shoe collection – he calls himself the Lover Boy.
+I shouldn't forget Tarun – who claims that his proudest achievement is his shoe collection – he calls himself the Lover Boy.
 Positive Reinforcement, sort of.”
 >
 >
 > “Hmm… ”